 - A sense of normalcy by being able to hone a skill considered difficult by the “able” population.

 - Improved emotional control and self-discipline.

-Easter Seals Nova Scotia and Serenity Acres Family Ranch are pleased to partner to bring this inclusive Day Camp to our Take PART slate of programs for children living with disabilities.
+Easter Seals Nova Scotia and Serenity Acres Family Ranch are pleased to partner and bring this inclusive day camp with our Take PART slate of programs for children and youth living with disabilities.

 Have more questions or would like to register?
 Contact firstname.lastname@example.org or call 902-453-6000 ext.
 220